textlint/textlint/.github/CONTRIBUTING.md

 # Contributing Guide

+## Monorepo

+This repository is monorepo.
+This repository includes multiple packages.

 ## Bug Reporting

 If you found a bug, please [create a new issue](https://github.com/textlint/textlint/issues/new) on GitHub.
 Be sure to include the following information: